 Retrieval in person by a person acting on your behalf (your agent)

-- give us an original authority signed by you authorising us to release the documents to them.
+- give us the completed authority form signed by you authorising us to release the documents to them.
 The authority must identify each document to be released and include your contact telephone number;

 - show us their original photo ID; and